Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Bayesian State Space Model

 \section{The Bayesian State Space Model}

-We propose to write the dynamic VAR model in a state space form which allows us to rewrite the dynamic VAR model as an observation equation in which the dynamic VAR coefficients are driven by the state equation \citep[this modelling proposal was previously made by][]{cassidy_bayesian_2002}.
+We propose to write the dynamic VAR model in a state space form with an observation equation in which the dynamic VAR coefficients are driven by the state equation \citep[this modelling proposal was previously made by][]{cassidy_bayesian_2002}.
 This leads to the following system of equations:

 where $Z_t=(Y_t\; X_t)^{'}$ is the value of the $d=2$ signals at time $t$, $\vartheta_{j(t)}$ are the time-varying VAR coefficients (up to order $p$) and the vector $\varphi_t$ of size $k=pd^{2}$ contains all the time-varying VAR coefficients that have to be estimated for the time $t$.
 The matrix $A$ is the transition matrix of the state vector $\varphi_t$, $Q$ is the $k \times k$ variance-covariance matrix of the state equation, and $R$ is the $d \times d$ variance-covariance matrix of the observation equation.
 We will use the notation $\varphi_{1}^T$ and $Z_1^T$ to denote the entire set of values from $t=1$ to $t=T$.
+Although the state equation seems to be only a first-order autoregression, note that the vectors $\varphi_t$ and $\varphi_{t-1}$ contain all the coefficients up to order $p$, and therefore the direct dependency of $\varphi_t$ on past values is actually unlimited (and driven by the choice of the order $p$).
+This formulation is actually similar to the state-space representation of AR(p) or ARMA(p,q) models (see e.g. \cite{barnett_granger_2015} examples 12.1.4-5)

 With a slight abuse of notation, we can write $p(Z_t|C_t, \varphi_t,R)=\mathcal{N}_d(C_t \varphi_t,R), \\ p(\varphi_{t} |A,\varphi_{t-1},Q) =\mathcal{N}_k(A\varphi_{t-1},Q)$ and $p(\varphi_{1} )=\mathcal{N}_k(\mu_1,\Sigma_1)$, which are respectively the observation, the state and the initial state densities.